 Hemp vs. Cannabis, what's the difference?

 Hemp and cannabis are derived from the same species of plant; Cannabis sativa.
 They are both grown for different purposes and exhibit a lot of different characteristics.
-Put simply, hemp is the name given to strains of cannabis plant extremely low levels of the psychoactive compound THC, making the versatile plant viable to use in dozens of different industries.
+Put simply, hemp is the name given to strains of cannabis plant with extremely low levels of the psychoactive compound THC, making the versatile plant viable to use in dozens of different industries.
 Cannabis or marijuana on the other hand is typically grown for the high.

 Since there are lots of misconceptions about hemp and cannabis this article shall give you a detailed description, similarities, and differences between hemp and cannabis.